How Much Can You Save with Solar Panels in the Philippines?

 Roof Orientation and Tilt

-South-facing roofs in the Philippines receive the most direct sunlight throughout the year and produce the highest solar output.
+South-facing roofs in the Philippines receive the most direct sunlight throughout the year.
 East or west-facing roofs produce 15 to 20 percent less but are still highly viable.
-North-facing roofs are the least efficient.
 SolarPro Install conducts a full orientation assessment at every site visit.

 3